Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 Our goal is impact over valuation.
 We are considering a simple cohort/community membership fee for early monetization to sustain the orchestration piece of this effort.
 The end goal of 2014P_ Venture Lab is to grow this community to 1000s of Proprietor with their own Micro/Small Regenerative Enterprises; a *Sāmatvārtha Network State* of changemakers leveraging *Sāmatvārtha Interchain* - an ecosystem of public goods in form of DPI for regenerative businesses - to catalyze conscious capitalism within their orbit.

-> [!tip] 100 Sutradhaars.
+> [!TIP] 100 Sutradhaars.
 1000 Sutradhaars.
 10000 Sutradhaars.
 The unicorn we need.
 >
 > Though we do not give much heed to the noise of valuations, but to elaborate on the impact goal here and talk in the language of zeitgeist: assuming ~8x PE multiple, 10,000 regenerative entrepreneurs earning 12L per year tax-free income from their sole-proprietorships gives this network a 10,000 Crore 'valuation'.
 That's our interpretation of the one-person unicorn hypothesis that many in VCs (and Sam Altman) are imagining in a 'post-AI' world.
 What they seek - that one person concentrating so much economic surplus - only perpetuates our recurring mistakes; so i like our interpretation of a federated unicorn network state more than a private unicorn.
 >